viky-ai/website/guides/getting-started/index.md

 ![filling the entities list screenshot](pics/11_filling_entities.png)

 >_**Tips and tricks**_
-It is possible to import long lists of entities into Viky.
-Viky accepts CSV format, please refer to the documentation to learn more.
+It is possible to import long lists of entities into viky.ai. viky.ai accepts CSV format, please refer to the documentation to learn more.

 ### Link entities to interpretations